zaphosting/docs/docs/legal-use-brand-assets.md

 ## Logos

-In general, we do not allow the use of the ZAP hosting logos in marketing materials of third parties.
+In general, we do not allow the use of the ZAP-Hosting logos in marketing materials of third parties.
 This includes online and offline advertising material such as
 - customer and recommendation lists
 - Sales Presentations
 - Print, broadcast, outdoor or online advertisements